Two-time Star Baker champion Tom Gilliford has come to the end of his journey in The Great British Bake Off tent.

 Andrew Smyth, 25, was named Star Baker after coming top in the technical challenge and producing 24 childhood ice-cream flavoured mini-mousse cakes in the showstopper.

-Tom will join Jo Brand on The Great British Bake Off: An Extra Slice on Friday.
+:: Gilliford will join Jo Brand on The Great British Bake Off: An Extra Slice on Friday October 7.
 The Great British Bake Off continues on Wednesday at 8pm on BBC One.